-Tourist arrival in Nepal crosses 1 million bench mark for the first time in 2018 with remarkable growth of 25 per cent.
-Nepal has welcomed 1,173,072 tourists in 2018 compare to 940,218 in 2017.
-There is phenomenal growth of double digit visitor arrival continue from the 2016.
+Tourist arrival in Nepal crosses the 1 million benchmarks for the first time in 2018 with a remarkable growth of 25 percent.
+Nepal has welcomed 1,173,072 tourists in 2018 compared to 940,218 in 2017.
+There is the phenomenal growth of double-digit visitor arrival that continues from 2016.
 Despite the fears for the industry rose after a devastating earthquake in 2015.
-Unfortunately it killed nearly 9,000 people and destroyed many of the country's heritage sites, tourism sector remarkable managed to come back.
-Visitors arrival increased from India, China, USA, Sri Lanka and the UK has greatly contributed the historical growth on tourist arrival in 2018.
+Unfortunately, it killed nearly 9,000 people and destroyed many of the country's heritage sites, tourism sector remarkably managed to come back.
+Visitors' arrival increased from India, China, the USA, Sri Lanka, and the UK has greatly contributed to the historical growth on tourist arrival in 2018.

-Total number of US visitors to Nepal in 2018 was 91,785, an increase of 16 per cent over the figures of the previous year.
-Likewise, the number of Australian visitors to Nepal in 2018 stood at 38,408, which is 15.1 per cent more than in 2017.
+The total number of US visitors to Nepal in 2018 was 91,785, an increase of 16 percent over the figures of the previous year.
+Likewise, the number of Australian visitors to Nepal in 2018 stood at 38,408, which is 15.1 percent more than in 2017.

-The year last two months of November and December tourist arrival did positively surprise the tourism industry in Nepal.
-Record growth of 47 per cent increase in 2018 in compared to the same months in 2017
+The year's last two months of November and December tourist arrival did positively surprise the tourism industry in Nepal.
+Record growth of 47 percent increase in 2018 in compared to the same months in 2017

 Decade long Tourist Arrival data in Nepal

-All major tourist region in Nepal like Everest, Annapurna, Langtang, Mustang, Kanchanjunga etc received.
-Record of one quarter trekkers and climbers growth since last 3 consecutive year 2016, 2017 and 2018.
+All major tourist regions in Nepal like Everest, Annapurna, Langtang, Mustang, Kanchanjunga, etc received.
+Record of one-quarter trekkers and climbers growth since last 3 consecutive years 2016, 2017, and 2018.
 Nepal is all set to welcome two million tourists in the Visit Nepal Year 2020.